Just had my first improv workout with Eric. It was sooooo cool. And it makes sense.

 Intermediate Jazz Theory, Totally II-Vs

-Totally II V’s is a yearlong offering to develop proficiency improvising in all keys.
-Three ten-week studies on major, minor, and mixing tonalities.
+Totally II Vs is a yearlong course developed and taught by Jazz Night School founder and executive director Erik Hanson to build proficiency improvising in all keys.
+The program includes three ten-week quarters focused on major, minor, and mixed tonalities.

-Sooner or later, you have to learn all 12 keys.
-Whether improvising in the overall tonality or making melodies from chords of the moment, command is required in each key.
-Using II-V-I studies to advance 12 key fluency also provides foundational skills to improvise comfortably on a majority of the harmonies found in songs.
-The only way to gain this fluency is to exercise it.
-Join us and level up your comfort and skills.
+Sooner or later, every improviser needs to develop fluency in all 12 keys.
+Whether playing within the overall tonality or creating melodies on chords of the moment, ease in each key is essential.
+Using II V I studies as the foundation builds 12-key fluency while also providing the skills needed to improvise comfortably over the majority of harmonies found in songs.
+The only way to gain this fluency is through dedicated work—join us to level up your comfort and skills with:

-At the conclusion of this course, students can expect to have leveled-up their 12 key fluency and ability to instantly recognize and improvise over each key’s II Vs.
+By the end of the course, students can expect to have significantly improved their 12-key fluency and ability to instantly recognize and improvise over II Vs in every key.

 Homework: Recommended homework and practice schedule will vary from week to week.
 Instructor will provide weekly homework assignments and give feedback on student work throughout the quarter.